retroprose/retroprose.github.io/_posts/2018-05-30-universal-netcode-framework.markdown

 ### Netcode

 The demo’s netcode is actually incomplete, as there is not a matchmaking server yet, you have to manually join rooms on my input relay server.
 What I would do is create an architecture that uses a player discovery and room management server to manage all of the input relay servers.
 The demo uses an input relay server programmed in golang that is currently running on Heroku.
 I wanted to make this server as simple as possible, and not have to do anything but relay input.
 Right now it uses websockets, but the beauty of this design is that the netcode implementation and the gameplay logic are nearly completely decoupled.
 As long as the master simulations all receive the same remote inputs every frame the games should stay synced.
 I am using a websockets library I found online for Unity that has a nice layer of abstraction to allow your code to work with webassembly and desktop applications with the dot net framework.
 Ideally this part of the architecture would only need to be developed once and shared among developers.
 Also ideally there would already be servers running input relays, my concept was to have a site like itch.io where people could upload their games and automatically get multiplayer for free.
 The whole point of this methodology is so that you can ignore netcode details except for the copying  fast forward functions.
 For example if your game has the properties laid out in the earlier section, you should be able to write a peer to peer or client server model.
 You can also change the relay algorithm without affecting the core game code.
-For example my current algorithm forces the game to advance if input is dropped by lagging players, you could also make the server wait until all input is received to send out the frame.
+For example my current algorithm forces the game to advance if input is dropped by lagging players, you could also make the server wait until all input is received to send out the frame (this would make the game pause if players lag though).
 I also found I could adjust the rewind/delay settings differently for individual players to deal with dropped input.
 This is very similar to how you configure GGPO.
 The method of relay and algorithm shouldn’t matter.

 ### Conclusion